josh-segal/political-profit-bros/README.md

 3. Personalized Portfolio Management
 Custom Tracking: Add your preferred stocks and politicians to your personal portfolio for tailored updates.
-Personalized Dashboard: Get a customized view of your tracked assets and receive relevant notifications.

 4. Comprehensive Stock Database
 Extensive Database: Our platform utilizes a robust database of stocks, ensuring comprehensive coverage and up-to-date information.
-CS3200 Integration: The database and routes for the features and machine learning models were meticulously created by CS3200, providing a seamless and efficient experience.
+CS3200 Integration: The database and routes for the features and machine learning models were meticulously created by CS3200, providing an efficent implementation.
 Data Management: Efficiently manage and retrieve stock data through well-structured routes, enabling smooth functionality for all features.

 5. Advanced Machine Learning Models
-Linear Regression Model: Developed by DS3000 students, this model uses three years of politicians' trading data to predict stock movements based on their trading values.
+Linear Regression Model: Developed by DS3000 team, this model uses three years of politicians' trading data to predict stock movements based on their trading values.
-LSTM Model: Another innovation by DS3000 students, this Long Short-Term Memory (LSTM) model predicts stock prices based solely on historical price and date data, leveraging deep learning for more accurate predictions.
+LSTM Model: Another model by DS3000 team, this Long Short-Term Memory (LSTM) model predicts stock prices based solely on historical price and date data, using deep learning for more accurate predictions.

 ## Benefits

 Informed Investment Decisions

 Our platform empowers you with predictive analytics and real-time data, enabling you to anticipate market movements and make informed investment choices.

 Enhanced Transparency

 By monitoring the financial activities of politicians, you gain insight into potential future regulations and market shifts, promoting a more transparent political system.